 Acid-less oranges (e.g., Lima) tend to be early-season varietals with remarkably little flavor.
 While grown for local consumption in the Mediterranean basin, Brazil, Egypt, Mexico, and Spain, due to the very low acid concentration these varietals are unable to be transported widely as they readily spoil.

-From 1998 to 2014, there have been 11 outbreaks and 838 illnesses associated with oranges in the United States, with five outbreaks occurring in Florida.
+Between 2000 and 2020, at least 13 orange-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 370 illnesses, 1 hospitalization, and no deaths.
+Specifically, unpasturized orange juice has attributed to 3 outbreaks, 251 illnesses, and no hospitalizations nor deaths.
 Of these outbreaks, four were caused by Salmonella, two were caused by norovirus, two were caused by a chemical/toxin, and three were of unknown etiology.
 Outbreaks associated with oranges and orange juice have led to various policy changes and recalls.

 Three outbreaks have been associated with orange juice served at hotel breakfasts.
 In 1944, an outbreak of Salmonella Typhi in Ohio caused illness in 18 individuals.
 In 1989, an outbreak of Salmonella Typhi in a New York hotel caused illness in 70 individuals.
 Salmonella Typhi is the pathogen that causes typhoid fever; both outbreaks were attributed to an asymptomatic food handler preparing breakfast for hotel guests.
 In 2004, an outbreak associated with the consumption of unpasteurized orange juice served at a hotel in Egypt was the source of a Hepatitis A outbreak, causing 351 individuals to fall ill across nine countries.
 An investigation of the orange juice processing facility indicated that working conditions were unsanitary and the orange juice was not properly heat treated.
 Results concluded the presence of a dose-response relationship; the number of days of orange juice consumption was directly proportional to infection.